What Insulation Workers Do

 - Install plastic barriers to protect insulation from moisture

 Insulators often must remove old insulation when renovating buildings.
 In the past, asbestos—now known to cause cancer—was used extensively to insulate walls, ceilings, pipes, and industrial equipment.
-Because of this danger, hazardous materials removal workers or specially trained insulators are required to remove asbestos before workers can begin installation.
+Because of the health risks associated with handling asbestos, hazardous materials removal workers or specially trained insulators must remove asbestos before workers begin installing new insulation.

-Insulators use common hand tools, such as knives and scissors.
-They also may use a variety of power tools, such as power saws to cut insulating materials, welders to secure clamps, staple guns to fasten insulation to walls, and air compressors to spray insulation.
+Insulators use common handtools, such as knives, trowels, and scissors.
+They also may use a variety of power tools, such as welders to secure clamps, staple guns to fasten insulation to walls, and air compressors to spray insulation.

-Insulators sometimes wrap a cover of aluminum, sheet metal, or vapor barrier (plastic sheeting) over the insulation.
+Insulators sometimes wrap a cover of aluminum, sheet metal, or plastic over the insulation.
 Doing so protects the insulation from contact damage and keeps moisture out.

 Floor, ceiling, and wall insulators install insulation in attics, under floors, and behind walls in homes and other buildings.
-Most of these workers unroll, cut, fit, and staple batts of fiberglass insulation between wall studs and ceiling joists.
-Alternatively, some workers spray foam insulation with a compressor hose into the space being filled.
+To fill the space between wall studs and ceiling joists, workers either unroll, cut, fit, and staple batts of insulation or spray foam insulation.

 |Drywall and insulation contractors||67%|